 Your doctor uses a small hand-held lens and either a slit lamp microscope or a light attached to a headband.
 This test gives the doctor a wider view of the inside of the eye.
 It allows a better view of the fundus, even if the lens is clouded by cataracts.

 Ophthalmoscopy is done to:

 Before doing either type of test, your doctor may use eyedrops to widen (dilate) your pupils.
 This makes it easier to see the back of the eye.
 Your doctor may also use eyedrops to numb the surface of your eyes.
 It takes about 15 to 20 minutes to fully dilate the pupils.

 This type of eye examination gives a more complete view of the retina than direct ophthalmoscopy.
 The examination is usually done by an ophthalmologist.

-With indirect ophthalmoscopy, the light is much stronger.
+With this test, the light is much stronger.
 It may be slightly painful.
 Pressure applied to your eyeball with the blunt tool may also hurt a little.
 After-images are common with this test.
 If the test is painful, let the doctor know.

 Dilating drops may make your eyes sting and cause a medicine taste in your mouth.
-You will have trouble focusing your eyes for up to 12 hours.
-Your distance vision usually is not affected as much as your near vision.
+You'll have trouble focusing your eyes for up to 12 hours.
+Your distance vision usually isn't affected as much as your near vision.
 Your eyes may be very sensitive to light.
-Do not drive for several hours after your eyes have been dilated, unless your doctor says it's okay.
-Wearing sunglasses may make you feel better until the drops wear off.
-To learn more, see the topic Dilated Eye Examination.

 In some people, the dilating or numbing eyedrops can cause:

-Current as of: August 31, 2020
+Current as of: January 24, 2022

 Author: Healthwise Staff